Social purpose corporation

 A social purpose corporation (SPC) is a type of for-profit entity, a corporation, in some U.S. states that enables, but does not require, considering social or environmental issues in decision making.
-SPCs are similar to benefit corporations (B corporations) and flexible purpose corporations (FPCs).
+SPCs are similar to public benefit corporations (B corporations), with some distinctions.

 California

 In California, "[t]he amendment, S.B.
 1301, changes existing law (found under Corporations Code Sections 2500–3503) to emphasize the social-purpose nature of the flexible purpose corporations, most notably by changing its name to the "Social Purpose Corporation".
 With the law change, corporate directors are now required to account for company mission in decision making.
 A SPC must state that it has a specific purpose to pursue a public purpose that a traditional nonprofit corporation would normally have pursued.
 Because an SPC is a for-profit organization, they do not qualify for tax-exempt status as a nonprofit corporation.

 S.B.
-1301 takes effect on January 1, 2015.
-On that date, extant FPCs will automatically continue their existence as SPCs.
+1301 took effect on January 1, 2015.
+On that date, extant FPCs automatically continued their existence as SPCs.

+SPCs in California are also distinguished from California-based benefit corporations, which were first authorized by a separate bill, AB 361 (signed October 8, 2011).
+SPCs differ from benefit corporations in that SPCs retain greater flexibility of allowable corporate purpose, requirements for third-party evaluation (not required for SPCs), requirements for reporting on public and environmental impact (less stringent annual "benefit report"), and mechanisms for enforcement of corporate purpose (no method for SPCs outside of traditional methods such as shareholder lawsuits).